Home » Health Conditions » Eye Care » Retinopathy

 • Ophthalmic examination may reveal flame shaped hemorrhages

-Hypertensive retinopathy is a condition where the retina of the eye can be damaged by high blood pressure (hypertension).
+Hypertensive retinopathy is a condition where the retina of the eye be damaged by high blood pressure (hypertension).

 Causes and risk factors